A Darkfield Perspective of Rasa and Rakta Dhatus with Reference to Ayurvedic Rasayana Herbs

 Darkfield microscopes use a special condenser that splits the light so that the edges of objects are silhouetted against a dark background.
 By angling the light, tiny objects as well as transparent objects become visible, revealing the unpleasant fact that blood is not sterile.

-We probably agree that the plasma should be pure as well as a rich source of nutrients for rakta dhatu.
+It can probably be agreed that the plasma should be pure as well as a rich source of nutrients for rakta dhatu.
 This is a basic premise of our understanding of the sapta dhatus.
 If we combine our Ayurvedic knowledge with modern scientific theories, we would include pH balance with our concept of the ideal.

 Due to the way in which observations are made, it is rarely possible to be specific about the precise threats in the plasma, such as whether a problem is due to mercury or aluminum, but, as an example, most can be generally deduced by reference to a good medical history that includes questions about such matters as dental amalgams, vaccines, and cookware.